Guinean military officer says President Alpha Conde arrested, as apparent coup unfolds - Local News 8

 CNN has not independently verified the authenticity of the videos.

+The US State Department warned that the apparent coup could make it hard for Guinea’s international partners to support it.

+“Violence and any extra-constitutional measures will only erode Guinea’s prospects for peace, stability, and prosperity,” the department said in a statement Sunday.
+“These actions could limit the ability of the United States and Guinea’s other international partners to support the country as it navigates a path toward national unity and a brighter future for the Guinean people.”

-In a statement published Sunday, the African Union (AU) condemned the “power grab.”
+In a statement published Sunday, the African Union (AU) condemned what it called a “power grab.”

 AU Chairperson H.E.
 Felix Tshisekedi and the chairperson of the AU Commission, H.E.
 Moussa Faki Mahamat, asked for the “immediate release of President Alpha Conde,” according to the statement.